rocketbot-cl/PivotTableExcel/README.md

 14. Delete subtotals
 Erase the subtotals from the pivot table.

-15. Repeats label
+15. Repeat label
 Allows to the pivot table to repeat labels.

+16. Ungroup item
+Ungroups the item indicated

 ----